-If I could speak to adult worship leaders or youth worship leaders most of the items on this list wouldn’t change.
-I actually have a theory that leading worship for kids is the most raw and most under realized way to develop future worship leaders.
-If you can’t lead worship for kids chances are you won’t be as engaging and successful with adults.
-Leading worship for kids strips away the showmanship than can creep into the practice of even the most accomplished worship leaders out there.
-Here are a few practical tips I constantly remind every worship leader in our kids ministry.
+If I could speak to adult worship leaders or youth worship leaders, most of the items on this list wouldn’t change.
+I actually have a theory that leading worship for kids is the rawest and most underrealized way to develop future worship leaders.
+If you can’t lead worship for kids, chances are you won’t be as engaging and successful as adults.
+Leading worship for kids strips away the showmanship that can creep into the practice of even the most accomplished worship leaders out there.
+Here are a few practical tips I constantly remind every worship leader in our kid’s ministry.

-1. Smile – You don’t want to convey worship is painful (actually I have heard of kids pastors who have used worship as a form of punishment.
-“If you don’t stop talking we are going to worship for 5 more minutes.”
+1. Smile – You don’t want to convey worship is painful (actually, I have heard of kids pastors who have used worship as a form of punishment.
+“If you don’t stop talking, we are going to worship for five more minutes.”
 I kid you not.)

-3. Make eye contact – When you are leading kids in small group, worship, or large group eye contact is huge.
-Eye contact is the time out chair of the soul.
-When kids are messing around eye contact does wonders believe me.
-If you don’t believe me ask a mother.
+3. Make eye contact – When you are leading kids in small groups, worship, or large group, eye contact is huge.
+Eye contact is the time-out chair of the soul.
+When kids are messing around, eye contact does wonders, believe me.
+If you don’t believe me, ask a mother.

 6. Be a worshiper yourself – The best way to teach kids to worship is to show them how to worship with your life.